paykun-code/AndroidSdkDemo/README.md

 7. Now you have to use this API key and Merchant Id in your Demo project for testing purpose.
 Note: Remember that you can login in Sandbox account from your Live account.

-you can use testing card no ”4111 1111 1111 1111 ” ,any future expiry date and any valid cvv no.
+> You can use testing card no ”4111 1111 1111 1111 ” ,any future expiry
+> date and any valid cvv no.

 #	For Live environment